“Use your time and use it well, for what matters most to you.”

 As Teva tells it, cancer changes perceptions.
 It changes the way others see the patients, and the way they see themselves.

-When her cancer was discovered in late 2013, Teva was told that the median survival was two to three years from diagnosis.
+When her cancer was discovered in late 2013, she was told that the median survival was two to three years from diagnosis.
 “Statistics mean nothing on an individual basis,” she says.
 “But there hasn’t been a marked improvement in survivability of Stage 4 breast cancer in many, many, many years.”

-So far, two-and-a-half years in, Teva is heartily prepared to defy the statistics.
+So far, two-and-a-half years in, she is heartily prepared to defy the statistics.
 Still, there has been a heavy cost.
 She had to step down as director of marketing at the Nature Conservancy of Canada (NCC), a place she’d worked at since 2008 and was heartbroken to leave.
 And she and David had to give up on their hopes of having children, something Teva struggled to let go.

 For the past 18 months, she’s been part of a clinical trial at Princess Margaret Cancer Centre, which has allowed her to keep some semblance of a normal life.
-But her days have been transformed in practically every way, a far cry from the long, über-productive hours Teva used to log regularly.
+But her days have been transformed in practically every way, a far cry from the long, über-productive hours she used to log regularly.

 Now, in between hospital trips, her days might involve working in her garden, doing some drawing, getting outside for a walk or to see friends, and always trying to remember to eat properly.
-“I don’t have much of an appetite,” says Teva.
+“I don’t have much of an appetite,” she says.
 “The drugs I’m on currently really suppress it and I think there’s also something to do with the cancer, too.
 So I set timers reminding me to eat.”

 Those are the good days.
 On a bad day, she often has trouble making it to the kitchen to find food.
 “I probably won’t have the energy to prepare anything very exciting, and I’ll probably spend most of that day in bed drifting in and out of sleep,” she says.
 “It might be a day where I’ve had a lot of pain so I’ve had to take more pain medication, so I’m a little vague.
 It might be a day where I’m just really tired; some days the fatigue is really deep.
 If I’m in really bad shape, like if I can’t make it downstairs, I call a friend and they’ll come help me.”